jon-hanson/parsecj/README.md

 ### Parser<S, A>

-All parsers implement the `org.javafp.parsecj.Parser` interface, which has an `apply` method :
+All parsers implement the `org.javafp.parsecj.Parser` (functional) interface, which has an `apply` method :

 ```java